shellkr/mkdotfile/README.md

 3.)
 Start tracking files with 'mkdotfile track /path/to/file'

 4.)
-To send changes run 'git push' and follow instructions.
+To send changes run 'mkdotfile push' and follow instructions.

 If you wish to untrack a file then run 'mkdotfile untrack /path/to/file' make sure this is the same path you first used to track the file.
 In other words the symlink.